Ziwox logo

 (ECB) Higher interest rates generally lead to higher returns on investments denominated in EUR.
 This tends to attract foreign capital into EUR assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the JPY is Moderate Bullish.
+Based on the economic and macro fundamental data, The Fundamental Bias of EUR is Weak Bullish and for the JPY is -- Neutral.

 Market Overview & Performance